 Configuring server options

-Config options are used to enable or disable certain features or behavior in ftrack.
+Config options are used to enable or disable certain features or behaviour in ftrack.
 They are specified on the ftrack server in

 /opt/ftrack_config/ftrack.ini under the [DEFAULT] section.
-After modifying the config file ftrack must be restarted for the changes to apply.
+After modifying the config file, ftrack service must be stopped and started again, for the changes to apply.

 A service secret is required to have internal services working properly.
 A secret needs to be generated and added to the ini file.

 ftrack.service_secret = SOME_SECRET

 The secret should be random and at least 36 characters long.
 A secret can be generated like this:

 python -c 'import uuid;print uuid.uuid4()'